dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 	[6]|0|     -   |0|    -    |0|    -    |0|   -
 	[7]|0|  (5, x) |0|    -    |0|    -    |0|   -

 The hardware people often name **tag** this bucket-wise unique id.
-By comparing the tag of all the entries within a bucket, CPU can figure out whether the given memory location is hashed as well.
+By comparing to the tag of all the entries within a bucket, CPU can figure out whether hit or not as well.

 ### Cache Block

 In fact, each entry in the cache holds a **block** of bytes.
-So the memory location metioned above refers to the start of block.
+So the memory location metioned above refers to the start of a block.

 	def accessMemory(i, offset, op):
 	    ...